 Tuition: $3,450 per person

-Instructional rounds — a practice adapted to education from the field of medicine — embodies a specific set of ideas about how practitioners can work together to solve common problems and improve their practice.
-In the education context, it is designed to help schools, districts, and state systems support high-quality teaching and learning for all students.
-Instructional Rounds strategically connects school, district, and state efforts with improvements at the instructional core and builds collaborative networks of educators who learn from one another about improving teaching and learning both within their own classrooms and at scale.
+Instructional Rounds — a practice adapted to education from the field of medicine — embodies a specific set of ideas about how practitioners can work together to solve common problems and improve their practice.
+In the education context, it is designed to help schools and districts support high-quality teaching and learning for all students.
+Instructional Rounds aims to bridge the knowledge gap between educators and their practice, and between teachers, school leaders, central-office staff, superintendents, and other staff who are working to improve teaching and learning both within their own classrooms and at scale.

 In this program, your team will participate in learning sessions led by Harvard faculty — including Elizabeth City, Sarah Fiarman, and Lee Teitel — and visit multiple real-world classrooms where you can apply effective protocols and build your skills around the practice of instructional rounds.
-As a participant, you also will consider how to integrate these elements into your own improvement process.
+You will also consider how to integrate these elements into your own improvement process.

 Prior to arriving in Cambridge, each member of your team will be expected to read Instructional Rounds in Education and prepare responses to study guide questions that you will use during your work on campus.